Hamiltonian Cycles on Ammann-Beenker Tilings: Introduction

 In Appendix~\ref{app:appendixB} we solve a further three problems, on AB, which are known to be NPC in general graphs: the minimum dominating set problem (Sec.~\ref{subsec:impossible3}); the domatic number problem (Sec.~\ref{subsec:impossible4}); and the induced path problem (Sec.~\ref{subsec:impossible5}).
 Doubtless many more examples can be found.
 The fact that many NPC problems admit polynomial-time solutions on AB suggests that the discrete scale symmetry of quasiperiodic lattices may be as powerful a simplifying factor as the discrete translational symmetry widely used to obtain exact results on periodic lattices.

 The remainder of this paper is organized as follows.
 We introduce the necessary background on the AB tilings and graph theory in Sec.~\ref{sec:background}.
-In Sec.~\ref{sec:proof} we prove the existence of Hamiltonian cycles on the AB tiling, proving along the way the possibility of fully packed loops, and give details of our algorithm.
-In Sec.\ref{sec:solutions_maths} we utilise the approach to present exact solutions, on AB, to three problems which are NPC for general graphs: the equal-weight travelling salesperson problem (Sec.~\ref{subsec:impossible1}); the longest path problem (Sec.~\ref{subsec:impossible2}); and the three-colouring problem (Sec.~\ref{subsec:impossible6}).
+In Sec.~\ref{sec:proof} we prove the existence of Hamiltonian cycles on arbitrarily large finite subgraphs of AB tilings.
+We prove along the way the possibility of fully packed loops, and give details of our algorithm.
+In Sec.\ref{sec:solutions_maths} we utilise the approach to present exact solutions, \textrm{on the same graphs}, to three problems which are NPC for general graphs: the equal-weight travelling salesperson problem (Sec.~\ref{subsec:impossible1}); the longest path problem (Sec.~\ref{subsec:impossible2}); and the three-coloring problem (Sec.~\ref{subsec:impossible6}).
 We comment on the applications for each.
-In Appendix \ref{app:appendixB} we provide exact solutions to three other problems on AB: the minimum dominating set problem (Sec.~\ref{subsec:impossible3}); the domatic number problem (Sec.~\ref{subsec:impossible4}); and the induced path problem (Sec.~\ref{subsec:impossible5}).
+In Appendix \ref{app:appendixB} we provide exact solutions to three other problems on these graphs: the minimum dominating set problem (Sec.~\ref{subsec:impossible3}); the domatic number problem (Sec.~\ref{subsec:impossible4}); and the induced path problem (Sec.~\ref{subsec:impossible5}).
 In Sec.~\ref{sec:conclusions} we place these results in a broader context.